sanjitchak/VRClassroom/README.md

 # VRClassroom

-This was the project for MS Hackathon .
+This was the project for M. S. Engineering College Hackathon .
 Came top 1.

 It is a teaching platform and doubt clearing platform interactively within VR